-- Ensure that there is an effective framework for identifying, assessing, managing/mitigating, reviewing and reporting and communicating risks across the Council; - Improve the communication of the Council's approach to and importance of risk management; - Improve the coordination of risk management activity across the Council; - Ensure that Chief Officers, Members, Corporate Governance Committee and external stakeholders can obtain necessary assurance that the Council is mitigating the risks of not achieving key priorities and thus complying with corporate governance practice; - Manage risk in accordance with best practice and ensure compliance with statutory requirements - Maintain clear roles, responsibility and reporting lines for risk management within the Council. - Measure and partake in regular comparison and benchmarking activity.
+- Improve the communication of the Council's approach to and importance of risk management; - Improve the coordination of risk management activity across the Council; - Ensure that Chief Officers, Members, Corporate Governance Committee and external stakeholders can obtain necessary assurance that the Council is mitigating the risks of not achieving key priorities and thus complying with corporate governance practice; - Manage risk in accordance with best practice and ensure compliance with statutory requirements - Maintain clear roles, responsibility and reporting lines for risk management within the Council. - Measure and partake in regular comparison and benchmarking activity.